 Book a Car Hire in Birmingham and Feel Like A Real Brummie

 Birmingham a.k.a Brum or Brummagem is a metropolis within the county of West Midlands, England.
 It is situated at the heart of the West Midlands region and enjoys a moderate maritime climate.
 The city is popular both locally and internationally for its architectures, arts, culture, the Balti Belt, festivals, nightlife and music.
-Known as the "Victorian workshop of the world," Birmingham also has a rich heritage dating as far back as the middle ages.

 Being a prime transportation hub Birmingham is wonderful for city driving.
 Several prime roads and types of architectures grace the metropolis.
 The area has wide collection of architectures from the medieval times, the Tudor era, 18th century and onwards.